lagadic/visp_ros/README.md

 **Install dependencies from packages**

-Install `ros-<version>-visp` and `ros-<version>-vision_visp` packages that match your ros distribution (kinetic, melodic, noetic), as for example:
+Install `ros-<distro>-visp` and `ros-<distro>-vision_visp` packages that match your ros2 distribution (humble, rolling), as for example:

   ```
-  $ sudo apt-get install ros-melodic-visp ros-melodic-vision_visp
+  $ sudo apt-get install ros-humble-visp ros-humble-vision_visp
   ```

+Note: It may occur that `vision_visp` package is not available for your ros2 distro.

-Once done, jump to section 1.2.
+Once done, or if the packages are not existing jump to section 1.2.

 **Install dependencies from source**

-If you want to use the nodes that allow to control real robots such as Biclops PT head, Viper 650, Viper 850, Afma4, Afma6 or Franka robots, you need to build ViSP from source and install ViSP in `/opt/ros/<version>` in order to overwrite any version that was already installed from packages.
+If you want to use the nodes that allow to control real robots such as Biclops PT head, Viper 650, Viper 850, Afma4, Afma6 or Franka robots, you need to build ViSP from source and install ViSP in `/opt/ros/<distro>` in order to overwrite any version that was already installed from packages.
 There are a couple of [tutorials](https://visp-doc.inria.fr/doxygen/visp-daily/tutorial-install-ubuntu.html) that may help.
 Below we recall the main instructions

 - Install first ViSP required dependencies: OpenCV, X11...

   ```
   $ sudo apt-get install libopencv-dev libx11-dev liblapack-dev libeigen3-dev libv4l-dev \
-         libzbar-dev libpthread-stubs0-dev libjpeg-dev libpng-dev
+                        libzbar-dev libpthread-stubs0-dev libdc1394-dev nlohmann-json3-dev
   ```

 - If you want to simulate Panda robot using FrankaSim as explained in this [tutorial](http://docs.ros.org/en/noetic/api/visp_ros/html/tutorial-franka-coppeliasim.html),